Monarch Money Alternative (2026): BudgetLabs vs Monarch

 - The price matters.
 Saving $80-180/year on a budget app is itself good budgeting.

 - You're the kind of person who'd benefit from being more deliberate about spending.
-If you've drifted into "watching the dashboard but spending on autopilot," manual entry forces a different relationship with your money.
+If you've drifted into "watching the dashboard but spending on autopilot," semi-manual entry (or even Smart AI review) forces a different relationship with your money.

 - You want zero-based budgeting executed strictly.
 The Zero-Based Budgeting Helpers, the Plan Status card, the surplus/deficit widget — they nudge you toward "every dollar planned" every time you open the app.